The high prevalence and incidence of violence against Aboriginal and Torres Strait Islander women is well-documented.

 Over the past decade, there have been an increasing number of Indigenous-specific responses to violence against women, including interagency collaborations, integrated responses and a range of innovative, holistic, and community driven (grass roots) responses.
 Robust, formal evaluations of such programs are needed and evaluations need to be at various intervals in the lifespan of a program and across a spectrum of different types of approaches designed to reduce the incidence of family violence.

-This project will be based on an analysis of whole-of-family and whole-of-community approaches within some Indigenous communities that address the needs of women, children, men and extended family members as a family unit.
-It will analyse how government interagency processes can engage with, and include, Aboriginal and Torres Strait Islander people in partnerships to resolve domestic and family violence and sexual assault including through community-led committees.
+This project was based on an analysis of whole-of-family and whole-of-community approaches within some Indigenous communities that address the needs of women, children, men and extended family members as a family unit.
+It analysed how government interagency processes can engage with, and include, Aboriginal and Torres Strait Islander people in partnerships to resolve domestic and family violence and sexual assault including through community-led committees.

-The project will include comparative evaluations of approaches in different Indigenous Australian communities that can identify key elements of successful approaches that may apply in more than one context (i.e. in a different Indigenous community to those included in the study).
-It will be conducted in collaboration with one or more Indigenous communities and/or Indigenous organisations.
+The project includes comparative evaluations of approaches in different Indigenous Australian communities that can identify key elements of successful approaches that may apply in more than one context (i.e. in a different Indigenous community to those included in the study).
+It was conducted in collaboration with one or more Indigenous communities and/or Indigenous organisations.

-This project will provide evidence about how services can work better together to respond to domestic and family violence in Australian Indigenous communities.
+This project provides evidence about how services can work better together to respond to domestic and family violence in Australian Indigenous communities.

 Principal chief investigator: